-Verilog-2001 has a continuous assignment to describe combinational logic.
+Verilog 2001 has a continuous assignment to describe combinational logic.
 However, it is missing a case statement for multiplexers and there is no name for the driving value if the wire has multiple drivers.

 In an always block which is used to model combinational logic, forgetting an else leads to an unintended latch.
-To avoid this mistake, SystemVerilog adds specialized always\comb and always\latch blocks are provided, which indicate the design intent to synthesis and formal verification tools.
+To avoid this mistake, SystemVerilog adds specialized always_comb and always_latch blocks-are provided, which indicate the design intent to simulation, synthesis and formal verification tools.
+SystemVerilog also adds an always_ff block to indicate sequential logic.
 These blocks treat functions calls as part of the block, and therefore the sensitivity list and restrictions are extended into the functions called.
 Note that this does not apply to tasks.